alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 Option 1 sets up the most complicated, but most complete solution to their problems.
 It sets up **"The Mystery of the Memory-Shaper**

 #### The Mystery of the Memory-Shaper
-The trick in this situation is going to be to get the party moving in th
+The trick in this situation is going to be to get the party moving in the right direction.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzE1NDc2MDM0LC0xNjczNzg3OTQ2LC0xMj
+eyJoaXN0b3J5IjpbNjcyNTk5NzU3LDcxNTQ3NjAzNCwtMTY3Mz
-A2NjA0NjczLC0xODA0MjY0MzU1LC0xOTgzNzAxNjc3LC05MTQw
+c4Nzk0NiwtMTIwNjYwNDY3MywtMTgwNDI2NDM1NSwtMTk4Mzcw
-NDQzNzksMTA2NzMzMzg4Nyw5NjYzMDA0NjcsLTE1MTE2NzgzMD
+MTY3NywtOTE0MDQ0Mzc5LDEwNjczMzM4ODcsOTY2MzAwNDY3LC
-UsMTc0MDM4MzU1OCw2MTg5ODg1NDAsLTE2Nzg0ODIyOCw5Njgw
+0xNTExNjc4MzA1LDE3NDAzODM1NTgsNjE4OTg4NTQwLC0xNjc4
-OTU2MzQsNzQwOTc3ODQzLC0xOTM3NTY0NzQsLTE5MzY0NjE0NT
+NDgyMjgsOTY4MDk1NjM0LDc0MDk3Nzg0MywtMTkzNzU2NDc0LC
-QsMTc1NDgwNTY5OSwtOTQ5NTkyMDM3LC0xMTE3NDMwNDA5LDEw
+0xOTM2NDYxNDU0LDE3NTQ4MDU2OTksLTk0OTU5MjAzNywtMTEx
-ODIyMzkzNTldfQ==
+NzQzMDQwOV19
 -->